-Trump Addresses U.N.
-General Assembly For The First Time
+Trump to U.N.: North Korea's 'Rocket Man' Kim Jong Un On A Suicide Mission

 Trump has frequently criticized the nuclear deal, although just last week he passed up an opportunity to break with the agreement and reimpose nuclear sanctions against Iran.

 Tuesday's speech was the president's first opportunity to address the world body, which he has faulted in the past for too much talk and too little action.
-Trump used the occasion to defend his doctrine of "America First," while arguing that it need not be an impediment to international cooperation.

 Trump used the occasion to defend his doctrine of "America First," while arguing that it need not be an impediment to international cooperation.